 - 2nd the number which appears as a %age of GDP is representative of the size of the sector, may assume relevance from a broader policy perspective but may not have much application to trade practitioners.

 - 3rd, the number certainly is not to be seen as representative of the transactional costs.
-Transactional cost would vary from segment to segment, from industry to Industry and from company to company.
+The transactional cost would vary from segment to segment, from industry to industry, and from company to company.

-- 5th, a bigger number for Logistics cost as a % age of GDP is generally seen as an opportunity by the investors community largely with the perception that transactional costs exists at this level and can be brought down substantially.
-However, the opportunity is with respect to the size of the sector and exists in business models or macro infrastructural platform and not in transactions!
+- 5th, a bigger number for Logistics costs as a % age of GDP is generally seen as an opportunity by the investor’s community largely with the perception that transactional costs exist at this level and can be brought down substantially.
+However, the opportunity is with respect to the size of the sector and exists in business models or macro infrastructural platforms and not in transactions!

 Watch out for this section for more on Logistics Cost and its various dimensions!

 Mansingh Jaswal is the Founder Director & Chief Executive Officer of Genex Logistics (Genex LogiSolutions Pvt.
 Ltd.), having a professional experience of over 17 years in Supply Chain, Logistics, Transportation, and International Freight and a Strategic Management Research Scholar at Management Development Institute (MDI).